Namavoor/.github/profile/README.md

 ### Project documentation

 To get more insight into the project, you can find all the necessary documentation for the project in the dedicated "[documents](https://github.com/Namavoor/documents)" repository.
 As a best practice, all documentation files shall be created and maintained exclusively in markdown format.
 To ensure high accuracy and consistency, any updates to the documents are only accepted through pull requests.
-Further, to be consistent, the draw.io is used for block diagrams and PlantUML for sequence diagrams.
+Further, to be consistent, draw.io is used for block diagrams and PlantUML for sequence diagrams.
 To learn more about being consistent, please refer to the "documents" repository guidelines.

 ### How to contribute

-We welcome anyone who is interested in working on the project, whether it be contributing to feature development, addressing issues, improving documentation, or suggesting ways to enhance the project.
+We welcome anyone interested in working on the project, whether it be contributing to feature development, addressing issues, improving documentation, or suggesting ways to enhance the project.
 This directly contributes to the project goal and the philosophy behind it.

-As there are multiple subsystems which uses different environment and tools, the contribution guidelines are seperate for sepearate repositories.
+As multiple subsystems use different environments and tools, the contribution guidelines are separate for separate repositories.
 Thus, follow the below steps to get started.

 #### Step:1
 To begin working on this project, open [Projects](https://github.com/orgs/Namavoor/projects?query=is%3Aopen)